Senators snap 9-game losing streak, beat Canadiens 3-2

 Brendan Gallagher and Josh Anderson scored for Montreal.

 It was a tough night in net for Canadiens goalie Carey Price, who stopped 19 of 22 shots.
-Matt Murray had 36 saves for the Sens.
+Murray had 36 saves for the Sens.

 Despite the win, Ottawa is at the bottom of the NHL standings, one point behind the 30th-place Detroit Red Wings.